smaddox-42siliconvalley/Daily-Task-Tracker/README.md

 ![alt text](img/reportmenu.png)

-**Priority Rating System**

-Priority Level 1: Tasks that must be finished by the end of the day

-Priority Level 2: Tasks that must be completed as long as they do not interfere with level 1 tasks

-Priority Leve 3: Don't feel bad about not completing these tasks

 For reports:

-On track is the completion of all level 1 tasks
+On track is the completion of all tasks

-Main tasks accomplished is the completion of all level 1 and 2 tasks

 **License**